dschalk/score2/README.md

 # The Game of Score
-The front end works in the React frame work.
+The front end works in the React framework.
 The back end is a modified Haskell Wai WebSockets server, which is an extension of github.com/jaspervdj/websockets.
 It is up and running at [http://game.schalk.site](http://game.schalk.site) on a [Digital Ocean](www.digitalocean.com/?refcode=1d035c466e8d) droplet.

 ## Rules of "Score"
 Four dice are rolled.
 The default die are two six-sided, one twelve-sided, and one twenty-sided die.
 The goal is to make the number "20" in two or three steps using addition, subtraction, multiplication, division, and/or concatenation.